Table manners: Europe

-Pouring one's own drink when eating with other people is acceptable, but it is more polite to offer to pour drinks to the people sitting on either side.
-Wine bottles should not be upturned in an ice bucket when empty.
+When eating with other people, pouring one's own drink is acceptable, but it is more polite to offer to pour drinks to the people sitting on either side.
+Wine bottles can be removed from an ice bucket to indicate they are empty, rather than turned upside down.

 It is impolite to reach over someone's plate to pick up food or other items.
 Diners should always ask for items to be passed along the table to them.
 In the same vein, diners who are not themselves using the item should pass those items directly to the person who asked, or to someone else who can pass them along to the person.
-It is also rude to slurp food, eat noisily or make noise with cutlery.
+It is also seen as rude to slurp food, eat noisily or make noise with cutlery.

-Elbows should remain off the table.
+A diner should attempt to sit upright, and keep elbows as off the table.

-When one has finished eating, regardless of whether the plate is empty or not, this should be communicated to others by placing the knife and fork together on the plate at either the 6 o'clock position (facing upwards), or the 4 o'clock position (facing towards approximately 10 o'clock).
+When one has finished eating, regardless of whether the plate is empty or not, this can be communicated to others by placing the knife and fork together on the plate at either the 6 o'clock position (facing upwards), or the 4 o'clock position (facing towards approximately 10 o'clock).
 The fork tines should face upwards.
 The napkin, if there is one, should be folded (not too neatly, so it's obvious that it was used) to the left of the plate.
 This is particularly customary in restaurants, where it is understood as a cue by waiters that one's plate can be collected.

-At family meals, children are often expected to ask permission to leave the table at the end of the meal.
+At family meals, children are often expected to ask permission to leave the table at the end of the meal, while adults remain talking, this varies extensively by country, culture and family.

-Should a mobile telephone (or any other modern device) ring or if a text message is received, the diner should ignore the call.
-In exceptional cases where the diner feels the call may be of an urgent nature, they should ask to be excused, leave the room and take the call (or read the text message) out of earshot of the other diners.
-Placing a phone, keys, handbag or wallet on the dinner table is considered rude.
+Mobile phones may be left on silent and kept away with exceptions for commitments to parenting and on-call work.
+If a call needs to be answered or returned, the diner may excuse themselves and take the call out of ear-shot.